When do I need an EPC?

 Letting a property below the minimum EPC rating can result in:

-- The penalty is noted on the PRS Exemptions Register for at least 12 months
+- Publication of the penalty on the PRS Exemptions Register

 Exemptions

-- All improvements made — you have made all relevant energy efficiency improvements and the property still falls below Band E
+- All improvements made - relevant works have been completed and the property still falls below Band E

-- High cost — the cost of improvements would exceed the spending cap (currently £3,500 including VAT)
+- High cost - the cost of improvements would exceed the spending cap, currently around £3,500 including VAT

-- Wall insulation — where installation would negatively impact the property
+- Wall insulation - where installation would negatively affect the property

-- Consent — a third party whose consent is required (such as a freeholder or planning authority) has refused
+- Consent - a third party whose consent is needed has refused

-- Devaluation — an independent surveyor confirms the improvements would reduce the property value by more than 5%
+- Devaluation - an independent surveyor confirms the works would reduce property value materially

-Exemptions last 5 years and must be re-registered if the property is still below Band E at that point.
+Exemptions last 5 years and need to be re-registered if the property is still below Band E at that point.

 How to improve your EPC rating

-The EPC report itself includes a recommendations section listing improvements that could raise the rating.
+The EPC report itself includes recommendations that could improve the score.
 Common upgrades include:

 - Cavity wall insulation